 - Game of Thrones portrays Jon's direwolf Ghost much the same as he is in the books — a deadly but a Noble Wolf who is a fierce and loyal ally to Jon, his friends and family.
 After Jon leads House Stark to victory in liberating Winterfell, Jon is proclaimed King in the North and nicknamed "The White Wolf", because of Ghost.

-- Deifenbecker, Constable Fraser's deaf husky/wolf hybrid in Due South is mostly white and a heroic Handicapped Badass.
+- Due South: Deifenbecker, Constable Fraser's deaf husky/wolf hybrid, is mostly white and a heroic Handicapped Badass.